Carlos Rubén

-Carlos Rubén Esteban Rodríguez (born 26 March 1983), known as Carlos Rubén, is a Spanish footballer who plays for CD Guijuelo as an attacking midfielder.
+Carlos Rubén Esteban Rodríguez (born 26 March 1983), known as Carlos Rubén, is a Spanish former footballer who played as an attacking midfielder.

 Club career

 Born in El Real de la Jara, Province of Seville, Carlos Rubén finished his formative with Real Zaragoza, and made his senior debuts with the reserves in the 2002–03 season, in Segunda División B. In the 2005 summer he joined Mérida UD, also in the third level.

 On 19 June 2008 Carlos Rubén signed a two-year deal with SD Eibar, in Segunda División.
 On 3 September he played his first game as a professional, starting in a 0–1 away loss against CD Castellón for the campaign's Copa del Rey; five days later he scored twice in his league debut, a 3–2 home win over CD Tenerife.

 On 30 January 2010, Carlos Rubén was loaned to CD Guijuelo.
 In the following year, after featuring rarely for the Basque, he joined Extremadura UD.